About us and our service

 Department transfers

 The library's service and target group remained generally the same, but responsibility was transferred several times.
-See e.g. "circular 12 of 2004" where The Administrative Library is an institution under the Ministry of Science, Technology and Development or "circular 66 of 2012" where the library is a state institution under the Ministry of Research, Innovation and Higher Education and later under the Board of Higher Education under Education - and the Ministry of Research.
+See for example "circular 12 of 2004" where The Administrative Library is an institution under the Ministry of Science, Technology and Development or "circular 66 of 2012" where the library is a state institution under the Ministry of Research, Innovation and Higher Education and later under the Board of Higher Education under Education - and the Ministry of Research.

 The service is handled by Royal Danish Library